MBT-70: Armament

+46 152 mm rounds could be carried on the models with Rheinmetall autoloaders.
+The MBT-70 with the GM autoloader could carry 48 rounds, and the XM803 could carry 50 rounds.
+The MBT-70 with the Rheinmetall loader carried 26 rounds in the autoloader.
+Twenty more rounds were carried in two compartments including eight rounds stowed on the rear hull bulkhead and twelve behind the driver's capsule.

-The Germans were planning to use the MBT-70 in combination with the Keiler, a tank equipped with a Rheinmetall 120mm smoothbore gun.
+The Germans were planning to use the MBT-70 in combination with the Keiler, a tank equipped with a Rheinmetall 120 mm smoothbore gun.
 Therefore, a suggestion was made to base a version of the Keiler on the MBT-70 chassis; this version was nicknamed Eber, but only a wooden mock-up was made.
 According to the German plans, the MBT-70 would destroy enemies at long ranges, while the Keiler would have an effective combat range of up to 2000 m.

-The secondary armament of the MBT-70 consisted of a remote-controlled 20 mm Rh 202 autocannon for use against aircraft and light armored vehicles.
+The secondary armament of the MBT-70 consisted of a remote-controlled 20 mm Rh 202 autocannon (with storage for 750 or 660 rounds) for use against aircraft and light armored vehicles.
 The gun could be retracted into a container behind the driver's rotating cupola for protection as well as to reduce overall height, and was operated remotely by the commander.
-Furthermore, a 7.62 mm machine gun was mounted co-axially alongside the main gun for close-defense.
+Furthermore, a 7.62 mm was mounted co-axially alongside the main gun for close defense.
 The US prototypes were fitted with the M73 machine gun, while the German version utilized the MG 3 machine gun.

 The ammunition load of the MBT-70 prototype seen in the Deutsches Panzermuseum consists of 42 tank rounds, 6 Shillelagh missiles, 660 20×139 mm cannon rounds and 2,700 7.62×51mm NATO machine gun rounds.